Pile integrity testing

 - Determine unknown pile lengths.

-We perform two types of tests: the sonic-echo test (also called the pulse-echo test, or simply the integrity test) and the transient response test (also called the impulse response method, the sonic mobility method, the impedance test, or the MIMP for méthode impulsionnelle).
+We perform two types of tests: the sonic-echo test (also called the pulse-echo test, or simply the integrity test) and the impulse response test (also called the transient response test, the sonic mobility method, the impedance test, or the MIMP for méthode impulsionnelle).